google/error-prone/examples/maven/error_prone_should_flag/README.txt

-Sample Maven project that contains an empty if statement, which error-prone should flag.
+Sample Maven project that contains a dead exception, which Error Prone should flag.